tk1351/x-echo/memory-bank/progress.md

 ## Current Status

 The X-Echo project is in the early development phase, with the focus on establishing the foundation for the backend API.
 The project structure has been set up, and the database schema has been partially defined.
 User registration, authentication, and profile management functionality has been implemented.
+Frontend development has begun with the implementation of a design system.

 ### Project Timeline
 - **Project Start**: Initial setup and planning
-- **Current Phase**: Backend API development - User management and authentication
+- **Current Phase**: Backend API development - User management and authentication, Frontend foundation - Design system
-- **Next Phase**: User interactions and tweet functionality
+- **Next Phase**: User interactions and tweet functionality, Frontend components
 - **Future Phases**: Social interactions, frontend development

 ## What Works